-Post-Listening Activities consist of tasks which main aim is to help students reflect on the listening experience. these activities are carried out after teacher have carried out pre-listening and while listening activities successfully.
+Post-Listening Activities consist of tasks whose main aim is to help students reflect on the listening experience.

 What are Pre-Listening and While-Listening Activities?

 Pre-Listening activities prepare students by getting them interested in the topic and that gives them a greater chance of success in any given task.

 While-Listening Tasks consist of a series of activities that a learner does while listening to a passage in order to show their understanding of what was heard.

 Those two stages lead to activities that help students reflect on what they have learned.

 10 Most Common Post-Listening Activities:

 Post-Listening tasks are activities that requires the use of speaking and writing skills since learners are expected to use the language creatively.